 - D.1.g.
 The City will refrain from allowing funds to fall into deficit positions or continuing growth in existing fund balance deficits.
 Annual fund deficits should be eliminated by transferring funds into the deficit fund to maintain the previous year's fund balance.
 The only exceptions to this are funds in which future revenues are estimated to be sufficient to cover current deficits (e.g., Development Impact Fee Funds and Capital Grant Funds). - D.1.h.
 The Finance Division will establish an appropriate purchasing process with adequate controls to ensure expenditures are properly approved and do not exceed City Council appropriations. - D.1.i.
-The City will evaluate and consider personnel compensation and benefit expenditures from a total compensation perspective. - D.1.j.
+The City will evaluate and consider personnel compensation and benefit expenditures from a total compensation perspective which will include both employee and employer items as well as any reasonably certain and reasonably anticipated future pension cost increase. - D.1.j.
 Any revenue or expenditure item may be submitted to the City Council for review and/or approval at the recommendation of the City Manager.
 Exceptions to revenue and expenditure controls require City Council notification. - D.1.k.
 All Council action that appropriates funding shall constitute formal appropriation authority and not be required to be resubmitted to Council for approval during the formal budget supplemental request process.